-An independent middle and high school based on Montessori principles
+An independent school in Sperryville, Virginia based on Montessori principles

 The integration of geometry, algebra, and trigonometry is the goal of pre-calculus.
 Detailed study of polynomial functions, exponential and logarithmic functions, trigonometric functions, analytic geometry, systems of equations, sequences, and probability constitute the core of the class.
 Students can be expected to model natural and man-made phenomena using material in the course.
 Limits of functions and a basic introduction to derivatives are the threads that tie pre-calculus to the full study of calculus.

 This course is intended to build upon the concepts developed in geometry and Algebra I. The course covers advanced topics in algebra such as polynomials and their graphs, division of polynomials, composite functions, zeros of polynomial functions, exponential and logarithmic functions, systems of equations, imaginary and complex numbers, and trigonometric functions.
 The properties of matrices and determinants will be covered also.